plone/training/mastering-plone/volto_actions.rst

 As you have seen in chapter :doc:`endpoints`, endpoints are created to provide the data we need: votes per talk plus info if the current user has the permission to vote on his talk.
 Now we can fetch this data and display it.

-We start with a component *Voting* to display existing votes.
+We start with a component *Voting* to display votes.

 :file:`src/components/Voting/Voting.jsx`